-Christopher Field holds a Diploma of Music in piano performance.
-He was the recipient of the Australian Postgraduate Award for his Masters studies in voice at the University of Melbourne and is a graduate of The Royal Academy of Music, London, where he obtained the DipRAM in Opera.
+Christopher Field is a graduate from the University of Melbourne and continued postgraduate studies at The Royal Academy of Music, London, where he obtained the DipRAM in Opera.

-Christopher Field appears as countertenor soloist on a number of recordings: Zelenka’s Litanies of St Francis Xavier and Tobias Hume’s A Souldier’s Resolution (Move Records) and Handel’s Messiah (ABC Classics).
+Christopher Field appears as countertenor soloist on a number of recordings: Zelenka’s Litanies of St Francis Xavier and Tobias Hume’s A Souldier’s Resolution (Move Records), Handel’s Messiah and Empires with Latitude 37 (ABC Classics).
 Other releases include Handel Cantatas with Accademia Arcadia (Tall Poppies), The Food of Love with Salut!
-Baroque, A Noble Noyse of Musicke with the Netherlands-based ensemble The Royal Winds and Nobody Does It Better (Fleet Records).
+Baroque, A Noble Noyse of Musicke with The Royal Winds.
 He has recorded several discs on the Signum label with the ensemble Tenebrae, and on Hyperion with the British ensemble Polyphony including Cloudburst which earned a Grammy nomination.